 [Date]

-It is my pleasure to recommend [Applicant Name] for the Master’s in Data Science program at [University Name].
+It is my pleasure to recommend [Applicant Name] for the masters data science [University Name].
 I have worked closely with [Applicant Name] for three years as their professor in Advanced Mathematics and Machine Learning, during which I witnessed their exceptional academic abilities and dedication.

 [Applicant Name] demonstrated a strong aptitude for complex problem-solving, consistently ranking in the top 5% of the class.
 Their thesis on predictive modeling was not only innovative but also earned them accolades at our university's research symposium.
 Beyond academics, they showcased leadership skills by mentoring junior students and collaborating on interdisciplinary projects.